 Commodities such as paper and gunpowder, both invented by the Chinese during the Han Dynasty, had obvious and lasting impacts on culture and history in the West.
 They were also among the most-traded items between the East and West.

-Paper was invented in China during the 3rd century B.C., and its use spread via the Silk Road, arriving first in Samarkand in around 700 A.D., before moving to Europe through the then-Islamic ports of Sicily and Spain.
+Paper was invented in China during the 3rd century B.C., and its use spread via the Silk Road, arriving first in Samarkand in around A.D.
+700, before moving to Europe through the then-Islamic ports of Sicily and Spain.

 Of course, paper’s arrival in Europe fostered significant industrial change, with the written word becoming a key form of mass communication for the first time.
 The eventual development of Gutenberg’s printing press allowed for the mass production of books and, later, newspaper, which enabled a wider exchange of news and information.

 Silk Road Spices